Wildlife rehabilitation: Process

 Once stabilized, the animal is placed in an appropriate setting where it can recover.
 This may include an aviary, enclosure, or pool, depending on the species.
-Animals undergo rehabilitation to regain their strength, mobility, and survival skills.
+Animals undergo three stages of housing depending on the type of injury and/or illness.
+Restricted caging permits the animal to undergo limited activities and mobilities, focusing on observation, rest and treatment.
+The recovery phase of housing provides more leniency to the limitation while the unlimited or conditioning phase mandates for a rehabilitation space that will allow the wildlife to regain their strength, mobility, and survival skills.

 The animals' life-history strategies can affect their ability to combat increases in mortality rates in the population.
 R-selected species that have rapid maturity, high fecundity, and short generation times are more likely to be able to recover from declines in population.
 Unlike K-selected species with slow growth, low fecundity, and long generation times which are much more vulnerable to increased declines following increases in adult mortality.

 Rehabilitation centers generally consider the successful release of an individual to be a success, but higher up success is considered to be a proper release and integration back into the wild with a similar survival rate to their wild counterparts.
 There are also different requirements before an individual can be released into the wild, one being that if an animal had an amputated limb it is not allowed to be released into the wild as they are not believed to be the most successful when trying to integrate into their original environment.
-If it is believed that the individual being rehabilitated isn't going to survive or is going to live but only in an unfit for life in the wild then it is expected that it will be euthanized to prevent further suffering.
+If it is believed that the individual being rehabilitated is not going to survive or is going to live but only in an unfit for life in the wild then it is expected that it will be euthanized to prevent further suffering.
 There is an exception if it is possible for the individual to live in captivity with a good quality of life.